luhm/recipe_page_main/README.md

 ## Where to find everything

-There is a `.HTML` file that contains a basic structure and the recipe itself.

 All design used are inside the `/design` folder, both mobile and desktop verisons.

 - All the assets required are in the `/assets` folder.